SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 The fields are:

 * Instance ID of the service, prefixed with a '1i', where 'i' stands for 'instance'
-* Name of the container in the format of '[stack name]-[service name]-[instance #]', where the instance is the numerical instance of the service.
+* Name of the container in the format of **[Stack Name]-[Service Name]-[Instance #]**, where the instance is the numerical instance of the service.
 The example below shows two instances, 'web-1' and 'web-2'.
 * The internal IP of the services on the internal Spin network
 * The ID of the Spin host which is serving your containers
 * The Docker ID of your running container